-Have you ever spent hours creating a killer blog post and later realised there’s an annoying spelling mistake in the URL?
+Have you spent hours creating a killer blog post to later realise there’s a spelling mistake in the URL?

-So yes, as soon as I noticed it, I’d have to fix it.
-Whether or not the article was getting traffic (there is one caveat* – see below).
-Luckily, there is a way to change a URL without losing traffic.
+Luckily, there is a way to change a URL without losing traffic (but there might not be a way to change a permalink and retain share counts).
 It’s done using a server-side redirect command, which automatically redirects people from the old URL to the new one.

 Don’t worry.
-It’s not hard to do and of course, there’s a plugin to handle the techie side.
-More on how to do this later.
+It’s not hard to do and of course, there’s a WordPress plugin to handle the techie side.

 Fixing the spelling mistake is the easy part.
 Before you go ahead and do that, it’s important to understand the consequences of changing a URL.

 Let’s take a look at three typical scenarios we’ve all come across.

 1) Brand new post with no traffic or social shares